AkiraSama/fresnel/README.rst

 Installation
 ============
-The following installation methods were tested and verified on a Debian 10 "buster" system.
+The following installation was tested and verified on a Debian 10 "buster" system.

 Dependencies
 ------------